openrocket/openrocket/docs/source/setup/getting_started.rst

 Basic Views
 -----------

 With the airframe complete, you can view your design in either 2D (as above) or three 3D views.
-The most commonly used of which are ''3D Unfinished'' and ''3D Finished''.
+The most commonly used of which are **3D Unfinished** and **3D Finished**.

 .. figure:: /img/setup/getting_started/11.06.03.Rocket_Build.3D_Unfinished.png
    :width: 95%